 And yes.
 The people took all remained Jewish property.
 They did not need it anyway.

 These coachmen have taken care of Katz's special rooms.
-And they found there money, property deeds, debt papers and much more.
+And they found money, property deeds, debt papers, and much more.
 People enriched themselves with Jewish things.

 The parson turned a blind eye to this, because the whole village was involved, and to all this, he was lying sick.